davdroman/DRCellSlideGestureRecognizer/README.md

 ## CocoaPods

-You can easily install PDGesturedTableView through CocoaPods using this command:
+You can easily install PDGesturedTableView through CocoaPods adding the following to your Podfile:

-`pod 'PDGesturedTableView', '~> 0.1'`

-*iOS 7 or newer.
-Requires ARC.*
+	pod 'PDGesturedTableView'

 ## Wish List